davidraamirez/GradientWithoutBackpropagation/README.md

 *import time*      to compute the execution time of the training
 ## Description of the method
-The objective of our project is to train different Neural Network models without using backpropagation, for this we use the forwar AD mode.
+The objective of our project is to train different Neural Network models without using backpropagation, for this we use the forward AD mode.
 In general what we do is:
 Initialize the model parameters and compute the initial loss
 Until the loss is lower than a threshold we: